IBM/dbb/Templates/Common-Backend-Scripts/README.md

 If a relative path is provided, the value of the workspace parameter is combined with the `buildRootDir` setting that is defined in the [pipelineBackend.config](pipelineBackend.config) as `<buildRootDir>/<workspace>`.

 In the sample below, we use a workspace path consisting of 3 segments which are the **application name**, the **branch name** and the **pipeline build id**.
-This is the recommended approach, to ensure a unique workspace directory on Unix System Services:
+This is the recommended approach, to ensure a unique workspace directory on z/OS UNIX System Services:

 ```
 <Application>/<branch>/<pipeline-id>